 4.1.
 General and Early Termination.
 The rights described in this section provide Customer with a procedural right to Switch Data Processing Service providers in accordance with Chapter VI of the EU Data Act.
 Customer’s exercise of these rights does not, by itself, constitute termination of the Agreement or waive any financial obligations arising under it, except as otherwise expressly permitted by the Agreement.
 If a Switching process causes the cessation of Services prior to the end of a committed fixed-duration Agreement term, and if such early termination is not otherwise permitted by the Agreement without penalty, then Customer shall pay Digimarc a proportionate early termination fee, equal to the remaining fees that would have been due under the Agreement, less the costs reasonably saved by Digimarc as a result of such early termination.

-4.3.
-Digimarc Obligations.
-During the transitional period, Digimarc shall cooperate in good faith and make available all Exportable Data and Customer’s Digital Assets in a structured, commonly used, and machine-readable format via open interfaces.
+(c) Format and Interfaces.
+Digimarc will make Exportable Data and Customer’s Digital Assets available in a structured, commonly used, and machine-readable format via open interfaces.

 4.4.
 Switching Charges and Assistance.

-(b) On or after January 12, 2027, Digimarc shall not impose any charges for the Switching process, and all reasonable Switching Assistance will be provided free of charge.
+(b) Switching Charges On or After January 12, 2027.
+On or after January 12, 2027, Digimarc shall not impose any charges for the Switching process.

-4.5.
-Data Retrieval.
-Following the transitional period, Customer has a minimum of 30 days to retrieve any remaining Exportable Data and Digital Assets (the “Retrieval Period”).
+(a) Data Retrieval.
+Following the end of the maximum transitional period, Customer has a minimum of 30 days to retrieve any remaining Exportable Data and Digital Assets (the “Retrieval Period”).
 Customer shall continue to pay all applicable fees during any Retrieval Period.
-At the end of the Retrieval Period, Digimarc shall erase the Exportable Data and Digital Assets.

 5. Governing Law and Forum